Pivoting the paradigm: the role of spreadsheets in K-12 data science: Spreadsheets---A Part of the Data and Computing Toolbox?

-Finally, \emph{Inferential reasoning} and support of \emph{Non-standard data} fall largely outside of the scope of this paper.
-We note, however, that both Google Sheets and Excel have built-in support for regular expressions (allowing the processing of text data), and Google Looker Studio has robust support for map-based data.
+Finally, \emph{Inferential reasoning} and support of \emph{Non-standard data}, while important for data analysis, fall largely outside of the scope of this paper (and are areas where spreadsheets are less well-suited).
+We note, however, that both Google Sheets and Excel have built-in support for regular expressions (allowing the processing of text data), and Google Data Studio has robust support for map-based data.
 Google Apps Script can also be used to process unstructured data, such as JSON, XML, or HTML files.

-Given the connected applications offered by Google and the added benefit of Google being entirely web-based (thus standardizing the user experience across different computer types), Google Sheets is a common spreadsheet software environment of choice for K--12 districts.
-For the remainder of this paper, spreadsheet functions will be explained or demonstrated as they are written in Google Sheets (small modifications are required to implement these examples in Excel).